nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 Most importantly, it supports both X.org and Wayland!

-This project is in early development, I'm planing to add some other features, but it basically works now.
+This project is in early development, but it's basically working now.
+I'm planing to add some other features.

+This extension is based on [St(Shell Toolkit)](https://gjs-docs.gnome.org/st10~1.0_api/) and [Shell](https://gjs-docs.gnome.org/shell01~0.1_api/) APIs.

 <p align="left">
   <a href="https://extensions.gnome.org/extension/4709/another-window-session-manager/">